minio/directpv-docs/content/installation/upgrade.md

    If your kubernetes version is less than v1.20, also push `quay.io/minio/csi-provisioner:v2.2.0-go1.18`

-5. Install the updated version of Direct-CSI
+5. Install the updated version of Direct-CSI.

    ```sh {.copy}
    kubectl direct-csi install
    ```

-6. Check that pods are running
+6. Check that the pods are running.

    ```sh {.copy}
    kubectl get pods -n direct-csi-min-io -w
    ```

-7. Verify you can reach DirectPV drives
+7. Verify you can reach the DirectPV drives.

    ```sh {.copy}
    kubectl direct-csi drives ls